 EASY Pot Roast Recipe – Only 5 ingredients and can be made in the crockpot, oven or instant pot.
 Incredibly juicy, tender and is melt-in-your-mouth delicious.
 Serve with mashed potatoes, veggies and gravy for the ultimate comfort meal!

 When I think of comfort food, I immediately think of this pot roast recipe.
 It’s full of delicious flavor and is definitely a family favorite.
 I love to make it in the crockpot because you can literally set it and forget it.
-Some of my other go-to crockpot comfort meals are crockpot lasagna, potato soup, beef bourguignon and taco lasagna.
+Some of my other go-to crockpot comfort meals are Mississippi pot roast, crockpot lasagna, and beef bourguignon.

 This pot roast is a classic no-fail recipe that is a family favorite!
 When it’s done, it is incredibly juicy and will literally fall apart.
 This is the best pot roast recipe for when you need something quick and delicious!
 It comes together so easy.
 You can add the potatoes and carrots in with the roast or serve with mashed potatoes and roasted vegetables.